dtim-upc/Eris/UseCase_COVID/README.md

 * Eq. creation time: Time taken by the system to create all the equations.
 * Solve time: Time taken by the system to solve the system of equations.
 * Average squared error: Measure minimized on solving the system of equations.

+These data can be automatically loaded into a dynamic table of the Excel file ``COVIDErrorAnalysis.xlsx`` through the MSExcel query mechanims, by simply ``Update All`` button in the ``Data`` tab.
+From there, any data can be manually selected and copied either to other tab or an independent CSV file for further processing with GNUPlot.